 To celebrate the centenary of Kolmogorov's birth (25 April 1903), the Computer Learning Research Centre proposed the establishment of the University of London Kolmogorov Lecture and Medal.
 This decision was approved in 2002, and the Lectures have been held since then at Royal Holloway, University of London.

-The Orgainising and Programme Board consist of members from several Colleges within the University of London.
-The Advisory Board conists of some of the previous Kolmogorov speakers who give advice on future speaker nominations.
+The Organising and Programme Board consists of members from several Colleges within the University of London.
+The Advisory Board consists of some of the previous Kolmogorov speakers who give advice on future speaker nominations.

-Professor of Computer Science, Director of Royal Holloway's Computer Learning Research Centre
+Professor of Computer Science, Co-Director of Royal Holloway's Computer Learning Research Centre and Fellow of the Royal Statistical Society.

-Professor of Computer Science, Deputy Director of the Computer Learning Research Centre
+Professor of Computer Science, Co-Director of Royal Holloway's Computer Learning Research Centre, Fellow the Royal Statistical Society.

-Professor of Mathematics, Queen Mary College, University of London
+Emeritus Professor of Mathematical Sciences, Queen Mary University of London.